avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 Find the correct device letter for your USB SD CARD or you may wipe your hdd.

+# Release v1.0

+These are the raw files for building the OS Image with kernel 4.4.166-rockchip

 # Release v1.1

 * minor fixes and optimizations (4K, journaling , heart-beat)